PX4/PX4-Autopilot/nuttx/configs/twr-k60n512/README.txt

   SourceForge download site (https://sourceforge.net/projects/nuttx/files/buildroot/).
   This GNU toolchain builds and executes in the Linux or Cygwin environment.

-  NOTE:  The NuttX toolchain is an OABI toolchain (vs. the more common EABI) and does not include optimizations for Cortex-M4 (ARMv7E-M).
+  NOTE:  The NuttX toolchain may not include optimizations for Cortex-M4 (ARMv7E-M).

   1. You must have already configured Nuttx in <some-dir>/nuttx.